selvesandev/gitcmd-nt/README.md

 git checkout -b <branch-name> // create a new branch and switch to it.
 ```

+**NOTE** `git switch` will also change the branch and if the branch is not in your local repository but in remote repository it is going to detech it and fetch if from the remote repository and switch to it.

 ## GIT DIFF

 > git diff HEAD